-Managing Effluents and Waste

-GRI 306-1, GRI 306-2
+Managing Effluents and Waste GRI 306-1, GRI 306-2

-Waste management is a major concern for the communities and local authorities in the locations where we operate.
-While The Group is consciously and proactively implementing measure to for responsible waste disposal reduction, the overarching objective is to use the resources in its value chain efficiently in order to minimise the volume of waste produced at all locations as part of its ESG commitment.
+The communities and local authorities where we operate are concerned about waste management.
+While The Group is actively and conscientiously implementing measures to reduce waste disposal, its overarching goal is to efficiently use its value chain to minimize the amount of waste generated at each location as part of its ESG commitment.